ricalo/blog/_pages/community.md

 ---

 We encourage open and respectful discussions on DevPro Media.
-Use the following guidelines when and your best judgment before posting:
+Use the following guidelines and your best judgment before posting:

 Stay on-topic
 : Make sure that your comment matches the topic of the post.
 If the relationship